 The biggest problem when you develop a web platform is that you usually need to support all major browsers or at least the most popular ones.
 Another thing that you need to make sure of is whether your application is operational on all popular screen resolutions.
 And here is the issue: there is no dominant one, so you need to support as much as you can to present the most user-friendly digital solution.

 Also, you shouldn’t forget about the platform, as Chrome on Windows and Chrome on Mac OS are a bit different species.

 Web applications are usually more complicated in development as opposed to mobiles as they require more effort to support a wider range of hardware and software.

-The last but not least platform is a standalone one.
+Last but not least platform is a standalone one.
 There are 3 major market players:

 - Windows with an 87% share.
 A huge dominance but at the same time an insane variety of hardware and software.

 - Mac OS with a 9% share that is insignificant compared to Windows, but has a predictable amount of hardware.